dfpc-coe/etl-active911/README.md

 <p align='center'>Bring Active911 Alerts into the TAK System</p>

+## Configuration

+Setting up an Active911 ETL will require the following:

+- An Active911 User/Password that can login to the [online portal](https://interface.active911.com/interface/index.php)
+- The account should be created specifically for TAK and only 1 account should be used per layer as only 1 login can be active at a time
+- The account must have the permissions to view Alerts to be able to export the active alerts as a CSV

 ## Development

 DFPC provided Lambda ETLs are currently all written in [NodeJS](https://nodejs.org/en) through the use of a AWS Lambda optimized